pavankumar1609/todo-backend/README.md

 Once you install MongoDB, make sure it's running.

+### Environment Variables

+cerate .env file root of your project and set all environment variables as i mention in .env.sample file.

 ### Install the Dependencies

 Next, from the project folder, install the dependencies: